This position has been filled.

 - Prepare for, and participate in, Board and Committee meetings

-- Participate in, as appropriate and required, ad hoc sub-committees which may be formed to address specific issues
+- Participate in ad hoc sub-committees which may be formed to address specific issues

-- Typically, there are three full-day in-person board meetings annually, with a board dinner the preceding evening.
-In addition, board members participate in conference call meetings for the board and for board committees that are 1.5 hours in duration, an estimated six or more times per year (depending on an individual board member’s committee membership).
+- Typically, there are three full-day in-person Board meetings annually, with a Board dinner the preceding evening.
+In addition, Board members participate in conference call meetings for the Board and for Board committees that are approximately 1.5 hours in duration, an estimated ten or more times per year (depending on an individual Board member’s committee membership).
 The total estimated time commitment including preparation is ten to twelve days annually including travel and committee work.

-- Make an annual donation to the organization
+- Make an annual financial donation to the organization.

-- Committed to being an active, contributing member of the Board and of one of the various committees
+- Committed to being an active, contributing member of the Board and at least one of the various

 - Willing to volunteer your time to provide a service to Crossroads, helping it fulfill its mission